London Pneumatic Despatch Company: Operation

 Construction restarted in 1868, and it was completed to St. Martin's le Grand (for the General Post Office) in 1869.
 Capsules from the General Post Office reached Newgate Street within 17 minutes, at speeds of up to 60 mph.

+The company obtained a further act of Parliament on 6 August 1872, the Pneumatic Despatch Company Act 1872 (35 & 36 Vict. c. clxxx), to extend the system.

 The Post Office made several trials of the system, but there were not substantial time savings to be made, and by 1874, the Post Office abandoned its use, and the company went into liquidation in 1875.
 The Edinburgh Evening News reported in 1876 that the trucks containing the parcels continually stuck in the tunnels, and this was the reason for the failure of the company.